401 Comments

 Martin Thomas

-Reno, NV · a month ago
+Reno, NV · 3 months ago

 Ok thanks for the info but gotta say in this day and age if your gonna post a video like this our many others you need to give context because not everyone has common sense our knowledge about what’s going on here luckily I do a lot of diy and love to watch treehouse builds where they explain these things